Septoplasty – Surgery of the Septum in Melbourne and Sydney

 Symptoms Of Nasal Blockage, Airway or Nose Septum Issues

 Deviated septum causes nasal blockage due to the displacement of the wall between the nostrils.
-Some people are born with a deviated septum, but it can also be caused by trauma or ageing.
+Some people are born with a deviated septum, but it can also be a result of either trauma or ageing.

-The most common symptoms of a deviated septum are:
+The most common symptoms of a deviated septum include:

 - Trouble breathing